arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 ***You can download the complete code from [here](assets/Opta_Nicla_Codes.zip).***

 ### Nicla Sense ME Code

 You can download the code for the Nicla Sense ME [here](assets/Opta_Nicla_Codes.zip).

 Let's go through some important code sections to make this application fully operational, starting with the required libraries:

 - `Nicla_System.h` adds support for the Nicla core and extended functionalities for power management.
 - `ArduinoBLE.h` enables support for Bluetooth® Low Energy (BLE) communication.
-Install it by searching for it in the Library Manager.
+Install it by searching for **ArduinoBLE** in the Library Manager.
 - `Arduino_BHY2.h` provides the APIs for Nicla Sense ME board sensors.
+Search for **Arduino_BHY2** in the Library Manager to install it.

 Initial settings are defined by specifying accelerometer samples, sampling frequency, sensor object, and time control variables.